-sophie.maes@claeysengels.be
+sophie.maes@claevsengels.be

+The employer can only communicate general information to the other employees about a (suspected) case.
 The identity of the person(s) involved cannot be disclosed.
 Employees who are at risk should only be informed in general terms about the risk and the most appropriate measure.

-Once the (infected) employee is no longer sick, he/she can return to work.
+Once the (infected) employee is no longer sick, s/he can return to work, however from 1 November 2020 until (currently) 13 December 2020 teleworking is mandatory unless this is not possible due to the nature of the function or the need for continuity of the business, activities or services.
 The same applies to employees after quarantine.
 There are no specific rules and the employer cannot ask a certificate stating the employee is fit to work.

 An expense allowance may be granted (exempt from social security contributions) to employees who work entirely at home during the crisis (even employees who did not previously work at home and for whom the employer had not formally concluded a telework agreement).
 If the employee has other expenses (use of own telephone, purchase of a screen or scanner, etc.), the employer may also reimburse them.
 The reimbursement must be based on the actual costs.
-For full details please consult our FAQ section 8.2.